 The Twelfth House – The Unconscious

-The twelfth house covers all aspects of our self that is hidden from us.
+The twelfth house covers all aspects of ourselves that are hidden from us.

-Our unconscious thoughts, habits, memories, illness, karma, self-deception, limits, frustrations and our self-undoing.
+Our unconscious thoughts, habits, memories, illness, karma, self-deception, limits, frustrations, and self-undoing.

-It can also reflect things that take us away from everyday life such as hospital, prison, secrets, hidden enemies and dangers, self-sacrifice.
+It can also reflect things that take us away from everyday life such as hospitals, prison, secrets, hidden enemies and dangers, self-sacrifice.

 The twelfth house also includes sorrow and endings.

-And there you have it – everything you have to know about the astrology wheel, the 12 astrological houses, and how each of them relate to your birth chart!
+And there you have it – everything you have to know about the astrology wheel, the 12 astrological houses, and how each of them relates to your birth chart!

 We’ve covered a lot of ground so far, but that doesn’t mean your astrological journey has to end here.

-If you’re ready to dive deeper, you can request for a free birth chart reading here!
+If you’re ready to dive deeper, you can request a free birth chart reading here!

 The Individualogist Team is made up of archetype fanatics, individuation practitioners, and spirituality fans.
 Our humble group has banded together to deliver thought-provoking, life-changing, and growth-probing wisdom.